-The computer science Ph.D. program at UNC Greensboro is one of only six such doctoral programs in North Carolina.
-UNCG’s nationally recognized Computer Science Department offers an ideal setting for students pursuing advanced study in this in-demand field.
+The Ph.D. in Computer Science program prepares students to impact the future of an in-demand field with countless applications for practical problem solving and innovation.
+UNC Greensboro is one of only six such doctoral programs in North Carolina.
+Our nationally recognized Computer Science Department offers an ideal setting for students pursuing advanced study in this high-tech and ever-changing field.

 Students have the opportunity to work alongside renowned faculty experts.
 Research specialties include algorithms, artificial intelligence, data science and machine learning, database systems, extended reality, image processing, networking, and security.